SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%206.JPG)

 Especially before selecting the tyre pressures, you might want to analyze the data as described above.
 But you may also use the "Initialize from Session" command from the "Pitstop" menu, which will use the values, that are currently recommended by Jona, the Virtual Race Engineer, for tyre pressures.
-Also, the recommended pitstop lap and the amount of fuel to be added, will be taken from the stint plan, or from the stratetgy, in that order.
+Also, the recommended pitstop lap and the amount of fuel to be added, will be taken from the strategy, or from the stint plan, in that order.
 In situations, where the conditions change dramatically, for example an upcoming thunderstorm, you can also load the tyre data from the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--session-database) using the "Load from Database..." command, when you think that you might have cold pressure information available from previous sessions in comparable conditions.

 You can also choose between two different methods to further adjust tyre pressures, when swapping drivers, as described in the previous section: